Qianyic/Riiid-Answe-Correctness-Prediction-ML2020Aut/README.md

 # Riiid-Answe-Correctness-Prediction-ML2020Aut
-We choose "Riiid!
-Answer Correctness Prediction" as project of Machine Learning, 2020 Autumn
+This is repository for "Riiid!
+Answer Correctness Prediction" competition, as project of Machine Learning, 2020 Autumn, THU.

+## Folders
+- Discussion contains informative notebooks and ideas from discussion district.
+- Codes contains our own notebooks of analysis and models.
+- Data contains folders, where all versions of data (original and preprocessed in different ways)
+- Docs contains analysis and research notes and docs